 As the scientific community’s understanding and exploration of the boundaries of chemistry grows, we begin to see how we can accomplish two goals that previously were thought to be incompatible: environmental responsibility and modern living with large-scale economies and manufacturing.
 Another one of those principles is degradation, or as the American Chemical Society calls it, design for degradation.

 Chemical products should be designed so that at the end of their function they break down into innocuous degradation products and do not persist in the environment.

 The parts cleaners that AEC Systems designs rely on aqueous cleaning rather than solvents.
-This means that they are safer and do not have toxic wastes that must be disposed of after the fact.
+This means that they are safer and do not have the same amount of toxic byproducts or wastes that must be disposed of after the fact.
 However, our clients are looking for solutions that have no after-the-fact wastes, including wash water or heat byproducts, both because these processes are green and because governments are becoming ever more restrictive about heat and water wastes.

+Designing safer chemicals and waste prevention and management work in tandem with other goals like design for degradation.
 It’s AEC’s goal to design and manufacture parts cleaning solutions that are efficient, inexpensive, and green to operate while meeting stringent requirements for cleanliness.
-Every stride made in green chemistry will eventually be incorporated in everyday products like ours, which is why every new discovery in modern chemistry is exciting for us to read about.
+Every stride made in green chemistry will eventually be incorporated in everyday products like ours, which is why every new discovery in modern chemistry is exciting to read about.